-I recently watched the Entourage movie, set in LA, on an airplane.
-Yes, that’s nearly two hours of my life that I won’t get back.
-But there was one funny line when the friends saw a distraught “E” walking.
-I’m paraphrasing, but it was something like “Why the hell are you walking?
+Anyone who has seen the movie Entourage (yes, that’s nearly two hours of my life that I won’t get back) may remember the one funny line when the friends saw a distraught “E” walking.
+I’m paraphrasing, but it was something like “Why the hell are you walking in LA?
 You look like an idiot.”

 The Ace still boasts a pretty great rooftop and gathering spot, but if you stay there, be prepared for a room that is weirdly shaped and, in some cases, unnecessarily big (or mindbogglingly tiny).
 Also be prepared for minuscule soap and running into a guitar perched in the middle of the floor as you get up during the night—let’s call the décor eclectic rather than functional.

-Downtown, which is where the convention center and LA Live are, will soon be the home of about 10 new hotels.
+Downtown, which is where the convention center and LA Live are, will soon be the home to many more new hotels.
 Mostly chains, but reputable ones, giving a lot of great options.

 The restaurant scene downtown is definitely evolving.
 Within a short walk (off of Spring and 4th/5th), you run into Josef Centeno’s thoughtful and fun creations: Bar Ama, Orsa & Winston, Ledlow, and Baco Mercat.

 Grand Central Market on South Broadway has had a recent resurgence of hipsters.